 1: Reason 06/20/2017 “Juries Can Acquit the Guilty 9th Circuit Court Says, But There Is No Right to Jury Nullification”, by Jacob Sullum. https://reason.com/2017/06/20/although-juries-can-acquit-the-guilty-9t/

 A jury has the power, but not the right to nullify.
 A court has the right and usually an obligation not to inform the jury of this power, and the defense does not have the right to inform the jury of this power.

-We consider how laws are created in this country.
+Consider how laws are created in this country.
 Generally, wealth and industry fund candidates in both parties that allow these candidates to be competitive.
 People vote for candidates without much understanding of who these candidates are or what laws they will propose or support.
 The average voter makes decisions based on rhetoric and platitudes and anything substantive they are voting for is addressing a subject they have very limited understanding of.
-Votes are cast based on an association with a party, and that party’s association with people that person likes (family, friends, or other people).
+Votes are cast based on an association with a party, and that party’s association with ideas the person likes.

 Just Law Amendment Preliminary Text: